 - Muscle activity measured from electromyography (EMG)

 Respiratory rate is also commonly measured to identify breathing disruptions.
 The recordings are combined into a multi-channel polysomnogram and manually scored by a trained sleep researcher.

-In addition to being resource-intensive, burdensome to patients, and dependent on expert interpretation of high-resolution sensor signals, PSG monitorings ecological validity is questionable.
+In addition to being resource-intensive, burdensome to patients, and dependent on expert interpretation of high-resolution sensor signals, PSG monitoring ecological validity is questionable.
 Ecological validity refers to the extent to which the results of a study or test can be generalized to real-world settings.
-It is easy to postulate that assessing sleep using a method that requires an overnight stay in a sleep lab or clinic and upwards of 20 wired sensors placed over the body is not a good representation of how sleep occurs in patients’ real-world.
+It is easy to postulate that assessing sleep using a method that requires an overnight stay in a sleep lab or clinic and upwards of 20 wired sensors placed over the body is not a good representation of how sleep occurs in patients’ real world.